 Little Bird Rescue is a page that we are dedicating to fight Human Trafficking.
 For the next few months we will donate all proceeds to organizations that fight Human Trafficking.
-We will also be publishing topics on this in the magazine.
-We want to give a special thanks to Ron, our article writer, for helping us with his time and dedication to ending Human Trafficking and anything to do with harming children or human life.
+We will also be publishing topics on this, in the magazine.
+We want to give a special thanks to Ron, our article writer, for helping us with his time and dedication to help end Human Trafficking and anything to do with harming children or human life.
 He has an incredible YoutTube page that I suggest you subscribe too.
 The link is below.
-His YouTube is information about the Dark Web, Pedophiles, Human Trafficking, etc. Due to the nature of his videos we suggest you be 18+ due to the adult nature of the videos.
+His YouTube is full of information about the Dark Web, Pedophiles, Human Trafficking, etc. Due to the nature of his videos we suggest you be 18+ to view.

 WHAT IS HUMAN TRAFFICKING?